 The most common question I get is, how do you curl your hair?
 I’ve done this post before when my hair was shoulder length.
 To be honest, the technique hasn’t changed at all.
 I do use some new products that I swear by (Kristin Ess is QUEEN).
 But we went ahead and did some more detailed shots to see exactly how it’s done.
-You can also check out my Facebook LIVE here to see how I also get the same look with a wand.
+You can also check out my wand tutorial to see how I also get the same look with a wand on any lenght hair.
 Creating effortless, beachy waves on long or short hair is pretty much the same.
 Here’s how to do it.

 The Tools You Need To Get Effortless Beachy Waves

 Curling Iron OR Wand

 I recommend using a 1 inch curling iron, or a 25 mm wand.
 I think this size works for every hair length.
 If your hair is much longer, it’s probably heavier too.
 So the smaller curl will allow it to fall a bit.
 Don’t be afraid of the tighter curl!
 You can also just run your fingers through your hair to break it up more.

 Hands down my favorite texture spray is my Kristin Ess Working Texture Spray.
 It’s available at Target, super affordable and smells amazing.
 I’ll show you how to use this in the tutorial.

 In addition to the texture spray, I also like a good beach wave spray (which is just sea salt spray really).
 I also use the Kristin Ess one and love it.